MultiX-Amsterdam/multix-docs/exam.md

 - [x] Optionally, ask someone (a person that can check the exam materials) to review the exam materials and provide feedback for improvement.
 - [x] Set a password on ANS so that students can start at the same time.
 The password setting can be found on `Settings -> Accessibility -> Access`.
 - [x] Set the correct mark calculation by going to `Settings -> Mark calculation`.
 The marking formula should be `1 + 9 * obtained_points / total_points`.
 Set the pass mark to `5.5`.
 Guess correction is recommended to be enabled (also with the "Limit the guess correction to zero" option enabled).
 Typically, set the lowest mark limit to `1` (which is the base grade), and set the highest mark limit to `10`.
 Also, set the rounding to `**two decimal**`.
-- [x] Have the exam materials ready online on ANS and email them to the digital test office 7 days before the exam date.
-Ask the digital test office to schedule the exam time slots on ANS and check if the digital exam setting is correct.
+- [x] Have the exam materials ready online on ANS and email them to the exam desk 7 days before the exam date.
+Ask the exam desk to schedule the exam time slots on ANS and check if the digital exam setting is correct.

 Sanity checks:
 - [x] Check if the time slots that the exam team scheduled for the exam matches the listed exam time on [datanose](https://datanose.nl).
 - [x] Check the list of students with extra exam time, which will be provided by the exam desk by email.
 Then, make sure that on the attendance list, their name has a star-shaped symbol (\*) after it so that the invigilators know that these students have extra time during the exam.
 If there are missing star-shaped symbols, add them manually to the attendance list.
-- [x] The digital test office will schedule a time slot on ANS for the exam with location restrictions.
+- [x] The exam desk will schedule a time slot on ANS for the exam with location restrictions.
 Check if the students who have time extensions are actually in the time slot with extensions.
-If not, email the digital test office and ask them for help resolving the problem.
+If not, email the exam desk and ask them for help resolving the problem.

 Other actions:
 - [x] Print `N+1` copies of the attendance list and bring them to the exam location, where `N` is the number of invigilators.
 We need to give them to the invigilators.
 You can get the attendance list from DataNose.
 First log in to DataNose, click the `Course record` block at the top of the page (near the language selection part), click the exam (e.g., "Tentamen digitaal 1") under `Assessment overview` section, and finally click on the small `Generate` link under the `Documents` section.